cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 Note that a chord doesn't change if the starting and ending angles are swapped. $(s_i,e_i)$ is the same chord as $(e_i,s_i)$.
 Thus we can safely assume that $s_i<e_i$ (if not, then just go ahead and swap them).
 This is a preprocessing of $C$, and let's call the preprocessed list $C'$.

 As another preprocessing step, sort $C'$ in increasing order of starting angle $s_i$.
-We'll call the sorted list $C''$.
-After this sorting, each chord's label is its position in $C''$.
+We'll call the sorted list $C"$.
+After this sorting, each chord's label is its position in $C"$.
 Visually, starting at the green dashed line and proceeding counterclockwise, the chords are numerically labeled in the order of endpoint encounters.
 See the example below for clarity.

 ## Example